Malpensa Express

 The Malpensa Express is an airport rail service linking the city of Milan with Malpensa Airport, in the region of Lombardy, Northern Italy.

-Trenord operates Malpensa Express services between Malpensa Airport and both Milan Cadorna and Milan Central stations.
+Trenord operates Malpensa Express services between Malpensa Airport and both Milano Cadorna and Milano Centrale stations.

 History

-Launched on 30 May 1999, the Malpensa Express originally ran between Malpensa Aeroporto and Milan Cadorna stations only.
+Launched on 30 May 1999, the Malpensa Express originally ran between Malpensa Aeroporto and Milano Cadorna stations only.
 It was operated initially by Ferrovie Nord Milano and later by Trenitalia subsidiary LeNORD.

 In late 2010, airport rail services to and from Malpensa were reorganised.
-Malpensa Express services to and from Milan Cadorna, operated by Trenord, continued to link the airport with the city.
+Malpensa Express services to and from Milano Cadorna, operated by Trenord, continued to link the airport with the city.
 To coincide with the timetable change on 10 December 2010, however, new services to Milano Centrale were introduced.

 In December 2016 a 3.4 km extension of the line from Terminal 1 to Terminal 2 opened.
 The new Malpensa Terminal 2 railway station is 200 metres north of the T2 arrivals hall, that is accessed by an outdoor covered walkway.